 - Department of Water and Energy NSW (Australia)

-- Department of Water (WA) (Australia)
+- SA Department of Environment, Water and Natural Resources (Australia)

 - Environment Protection Authority Victoria (Australia)